bcgov/digital.gov.bc.ca/openshift/docs/Database/ManualBackupProcess.md

 `mongorestore --host 127.0.0.1 --port 27017 -d digitalgov --username <username> --password <password> <location on machine>`

 Note the `<location on machine>` must be the location of the backup, not the folder.
 In this example it's `dumps/digitalgov` and not `./dumps`.

+## **Step 9:** Confirm the database has been restored

+Log into the strapi app and confirm the data is present.
+Note: if the data wasn't restored the user will not be able to login at all.